kc-santosh/medical-imaging-datasets/README.md

 #### What has been provided here (GitHub)?
 For now, maximum 2 cases per bonetype (Knee and/or Shoulder) has been uploaded.
 A complete dataset i.e. 5K+ CT scans from 24 patient-specific cases (with annotations) can be provided upon request.

-Check statisitcal information (xlsx file) for more information about the dataset.
+Check statisitcal information (statistical-information.xlsx file) for more information about the dataset.

 #### Where can you read/access our manuscript?
 It is under review.
 Thank you for your patience.